jpap19/AWS-Cloud-Cost-Optimization/README.md

 Now let give create an IAM policy (EC2-permission) to describe volume and describe instances snapshots: From the IAM dashboard, click on create policy, choose EC2 and allow the required permissions.
 Then, From the lambda function selected, choose configuration Tab and click on permission, click on the role name and then attach the new policy created.
-After the new permission granted to the lambda fuunction to list and delete. let run the test again: expected results is to fail due to describe volume and describe instances missing permission
+After the new permission, let run the test again: expected result is to pass this time because describe volume and describe instances missing permission have been granted to the lambda function.

 2.8 Lambda function got executed this time : <br/>